n8-c-reason/com1001-2024/technical-FAQ.md

 # Technical FAQ

+This FAQ deals with technical (Codio, Ruby, Sinatra etc.) aspects of COM1001.
+If you have questions about the team proejct, then consult the [Project FAQ](project-FAQ.md) instead.

 This FAQ is organised into the following sections.
 Some questions fit more than one section, so ensure you've properly checked the whole FAQ in case you don't see it.

 1. [How to Ask